ishrutik/cuvette_Assignment1/README.md

-# This website is the Assignment - 1 for the Cuvette course.
+# This is basic website which is given as assignment in CGIP.